System Design Space

 3.x stabilization

-Development continues in the 3.x line; starting with v3.8, native histograms are marked stable, making them easier to adopt in operational use.
+Development continues in the 3.x line; starting with v3.8, native histograms are marked stable.
+In practice this means you can enable them in production without betting on breaking changes.

 Key technical ideas